sarbogast/development/README.md

 $ docker-compose up
 ```

 Notice how the logs from Sync Gateway (in blue) and from the Web App (in yellow) are aggregated.
-This is a huge win for productivity during development as you don't have to switch between different Terminal tabs.
+This is a huge win for productivity during development as you don't have to switch between different Terminal tabs:

 ![](assets/logs.png)

 Next, open **http://192.168.99.100:3000** (replace the IP address if yours is different) and start adding items.
-Items are persisted to Sync Gateway, reloading the page will fetch the documents from Sync Gateway:
+Items are persisted to Sync Gateway, reloading the page will fetch the documents:

 ![](assets/development-web-persist.png)